-There are a number of free online survey vehicles out there.
+There are a number of free online tools that allow you to ask school survey questions of your entire school community.
 You can use Survey Monkey, Survey Gizmo, or you can even create a survey using Google Forms.
 If you have the time and knowledge, you can pull together a decent survey.

 But this DIY approach does have some drawbacks:

-If this is your first time running a survey, there might be a tendency to ask too many questions.
+If this is your first time, there might be a tendency to ask too many school climate survey questions.
 Schools often take the “kitchen-sink” approach in their surveys because the answer is interesting, but not really one that is actionable.

 Survey Monkey recently published some interesting data about survey completion.
 They looked at surveys ranging from 1-30 questions from 100,000 users.
-This research uncovered some interesting data.
+This research uncovered some interesting insights.

 Generally, we have found that around 25 questions is a good sweet spot.

 This will vary by school, but the most important question to ask is the Net Promoter Score (NPS).
 Net Promoter is a satisfaction question widely used by private companies and universities.
 It is a simple question that was developed by researchers at Harvard.

 It states, “On a scale of 0 – 10, how likely are you to recommend (your school) to a friend or colleague”.
 To gain your NPS, you break your respondents into three groups.
 Parents who scored you a 9 or 10 are your “promoters”.
 7-8 are passives and 0 – 6 are “detractors”.
 To get your score, take the percentage of promoters, subtract the percentage of detractors and throw out the passives.